• Skip to main content

 • tsuki – 月 (つき) : a noun meaning ‘the moon’ in Japanese.

-When this noun is used alone, most probably it means ‘the moon’ in Japanese.
-Depending on the situation and context, however, it can also mean ‘month’ or ‘months’.
-The Japanese calendar system in the past was based on the phases of the moon; it was a lunar calendar.
-So, even today, the Japanese word for the moon is strongly related to the calendar system and it can work as a month counter after a numeral.
-Let me add this fact to the definition and meaning above.
+When Japanese native speakers use this noun alone, most probably it refers to the moon.
+Depending on the context and situation, however, this can refer to a month or months.
+Japanese people in the past used a lunar calendar: the calendar system based on the phases of the moon.
+For this reason, the Japanese noun for the moon is still strongly related to the modern calendar system and therefore the noun can refer to a month or months.
+Furthermore, it can also work as month counter after a numeral.
+Let me add these facts to the definition and meaning above.

-• tsuki – 月 (つき) : a noun meaning ‘the moon’ in Japanese.
-When this follows a numeral, it can work as a month counter with adding the meaning of ‘month’ or ‘months’.
+• tsuki – 月 (つき) : a noun meaning ‘the moon’ or ‘month’ in Japanese.
+This can also work as plural.
+When this follows a numeral, this can work as month counter.

-The definition and meanings of “tsuki” are not so difficult, I think.
-Then, let me explain how to use it through the example sentences.
+So far, I’ve explained the definition and meanings of “tsuki” together with its historical background.
+Then, let me explain how to use it through the example sentences below.

 Example #1: how to say “the moon” in Japanese

-watashi tachi wa umibe de tsuki wo mi ta – 私達は海辺で月を見た (わたしたちはうみべでつきをみた)
+watashi tachi wa sunahama de tsuki wo mi ta – 私達は砂浜で月を見た (わたしたちはすなはまでつきをみた)

 Below are the new words used in the example sentence.